Guinness Peat Aviation: History

 GPA was based in Shannon, Ireland.
 During the 1980s it became the world's largest commercial aircraft lessor and expanded its shareholding to include Air Canada, General Electric, Short Term Credit Bank of Japan and companies in the Mitsubishi group.
 GPA also had financing joint ventures with key aircraft manufactures, including Airbus, Fokker and McDonnell Douglas.
 At its peak, the company was valued at $4 billion.
 Net income reached $265 million in the year to 31 March 1992.

 Former Taoiseach Garret FitzGerald, former British chancellor of the exchequer Nigel Lawson, Peter Sutherland and the former chairman of ICI, Sir John Harvey-Jones, were among GPA's non-executive directors.
 Lawson joined the board of GPA in February 1990 but he also became chairman of GPA Financial, a subsidiary company.

 In 1990, GPA placed a $20 billion order for new aircraft, at the time 10 per cent of the world's aircraft production.
 It was then making an annual profit of $280 million.

 A new company, GPA Helicopters Ltd., was set up in June 1990 as a joint venture with CHC Helicopter to acquire, own and lease helicopters worldwide.

 Downfall

 The decision to float the company on the stock market in 1992, during an aviation industry downturn following the 1991 Gulf War, proved disastrous, as international financial institutions refused to buy shares.
 Unable to raise the capital it needed to continue its ambitious operations, the company plunged into crisis, with some $10 billion in debts.

-The story of GPA's downfall is told by Christopher Brown, aviation lawyer and GPA Senior Vice-President, in his 2009 book Crash Landing – An Inside Account of the Fall of GPA.
-The book is a personal memoir of the history, background and run-in to the failed initial public offering (share flotation), GPA's subsequent financial collapse and later restructuring and involvement of GE Capital (GECAS).
-It is based on a contemporaneous diary of events kept by the author from 1990 to 1996 while employed by GPA and subsequently GECAS.
+The company's downfall was later chronicled by Christopher Brown, a GPA Senior Vice-President, in his 2009 book Crash Landing.